 You may already know something about counselling.
 You may have seen a counsellor previously.
-Or it may be new ground for you.
+Or it may be new to you.
 Perhaps you are unsure about whether it is the right thing for you or not.
 I will explain here a bit about how I see counselling, to help you to decide.
 I will also outline other options available to you.

 I am also happy to talk to you on the phone (or by video link) to explain what counselling with me involves, but we would still need an initial meeting after that (also called an assessment session) to work out whether counselling is appropriate for you right now, whether I am the right counsellor for you, and whether we want to proceed together.

 Our initial contact, including assessment, does not oblige you to anything except to discuss in general terms with me the reasons why you are seeking counselling.
 Our assessment/initial meeting would need to take place on-line via video call in the current circumstances.

 If you are in an emotional or mental health crisis or emergency right now- including feeling suicidal - I would urge you to contact: